Module curlew.fields

 for epoch in bar:

-loss, details = self.loss(transform=transform) # compute loss
+loss, details = _loss_fn(transform=transform)

 if (loss.item() < (best_loss + eps)): # update best state